debug-ing/AntiTextBotDiscord/README.md

 ## Feature

-1.Add Bot for A lot Of Servers
+1.Add Bot for A lot Of Servers\n
 2.You Can Use this Different Server With Out Any Limition 3.Add And Remove and Update Block Work for server 4.You Can See All Block Words This Server